-Indicators ToC Outcomes 1.
-As of September 2019, GLWC has developed national benchmarks in Bangladesh, Belize, Brazil, China, Colombia, Costa Rica, Dominican Republic, Ecuador, Ethiopia, Ghana, Guatemala, India, Kenya, Malawi, Mexico, Nicaragua, Pakistan, South Africa, Sri Lanka, Uganda and Vietnam.
+Criteria Indicators ToC Outcomes 1.
+As of September 2019, GLWC has developed national benchmarks in Human rights upheld; 6.2 Bangladesh, Belize, Brazil, China, Colombia, Costa Rica, Dominican Safe and decent work Republic, Ecuador, Ethiopia, Ghana, Guatemala, India, Kenya, Malawi, Mexico, Nicaragua, Pakistan, South Africa, Sri Lanka, Uganda and Vietnam.
 These benchmarks are developed based on banana, coffee, floriculture, textile, manufacturing, seafood processing and tea industry.
 The RSPO is in the process of commissioning benchmarks for Malaysia and Indonesia for the palm oil sector and will develop methods to calculate and/or define DLW applicability for all palm oil producing countries in which RSPO members operate.
-Human rights upheld; Safe and decent work Benchmark in this context may include other approaches and/or methods to calculate the applicability of DLW in the country or region in accordance to the RSPO endorsed method for determining a DLW.
+2. Benchmark in this context may include other approaches and/or methods to calculate the applicability of DLW in the country or region in accordance to the RSPO endorsed method for determining a DLW.
 Local applicability for benchmarks is important and it may differ based on the needs of each locality or country.
-RSPO Guidance for Implementing a Decent Living Wage.
-The RSPO will also develop further guidance and tools to calculate DLW in line As of September 2019, GLWC has developed national benchmarks in Bangladesh, Belize, Brazil, China, Colombia, Costa Rica, Dominican Republic, Ecuador, Ethiopia, Ghana, Guatemala, India, Kenya, Malawi, Mexico, Nicaragua, Pakistan, South Africa, Sri Lanka, Uganda and Vietnam.
-These benchmarks are developed based on banana, coffee, floriculture, textile, manufacturing, seafood processing and tea industry.
-The RSPO is in the process of commissioning benchmarks for Malaysia and Indonesia for the palm oil sector and will develop methods to calculate and/or define DLW applicability for all palm oil producing countries in which RSPO members operate.
-Benchmark in this context may include other approaches and/or methods to calculate the applicability of DLW in the country or region in accordance to the RSPO endorsed method for determining a DLW.
-Local applicability for benchmarks is important and it may differ based on the needs of each locality or country.
-RSPO Guidance for Implementing a Decent Living Wage.
-The RSPO
+3. RSPO Guidance for Implementing a Decent Living Wage.
+The RSPO will also develop further guidance and tools to calculate DLW in line with the RSPO endorsed methodology which may include independent studies by local experts in their respective region or country.

-Criteria Indicators ToC Outcomes 6.2 (Continued) 6.2.7 Permanent, full-time employment including contractors' workers and contracted workers is used for all core work performed by the unit of certification.
+Crite eria Indic cators ToC Outcomes 6.2 (Continued) 6.2.7 Permanent, full-time employment including contractors' workers and contracted workers is used for all core work performed by the unit of certification.
 Casual, temporary and day labour is limited to jobs that are temporary or seasonal.
 Human rights upheld; Safe and decent work 6.3 The unit of certification respects the rights of all personnel to form and join trade unions of their choice and to bargain collectively.
 Where the right to freedom of association and collective bargaining are restricted under law, the employer facilitates parallel means of independent and free association and bargaining for all such personnel.
-6.3.1 (C) A published statement recognising freedom of association and right to collective bargaining in national languages (English and/or Bahasa Malaysia) is available and is explained to all workers, in language that they understand, and is demonstrably implemented.
-6.3.2 Minutes of meetings between the unit of certification with trade unions or workers representatives, who are freely elected, are documented in national languages (English and/or Bahasa Malaysia) and made available upon request.
-6.3.3 Management does not interfere with the formation or operation of registered unions/labour organisations or associations, or other freely elected representatives for all workers including migrant and contract workers.
+6.3.2 (C) A published statement recognising freedom of association and right to collective bargaining in national languages (English and/or Bahasa Malaysia) is available and is explained to all workers, in language that they understand, and is demonstrably implemented.
+Minutes of meetings between the unit of certification with trade unions or workers representatives, who are freely elected, are documented in national languages (English and/or Bahasa Malaysia) and made available upon request.
+Management does not interfere with the formation or operation of registered unions/labour organisations or associations, or other freely elected representatives for all workers including migrant and contract workers.
 Human rights upheld; Safe and decent work

-Crite eria Indicators ToC Outcomes 6.4 Children are not employed or exploited. i 6.4.1 A formal policy for the protection of children, including prohibition of child labour and remediation is in place, and included into service contracts and supplier agreements.
+Crite eria Indic cators ToC Outcomes 6.4 Children are not employed or exploited.
+6.4.1 A formal policy for the protection of children, including prohibition of child labour and remediation is in place, and included into service contracts and supplier agreements.
 Human rights upheld; Safe and decent work 6.4.2 (C) There is evidence that minimum age requirements are met.
 Personnel files show that all workers are above the national minimum age or above company policy minimum age, whichever is higher.
 There is a documented age screening verification procedure.
 6.4.3 (C) Young persons may be employed only for non-hazardous work, with protective restrictions in place for that work.
 6.4.4 The unit of certification demonstrates communication about its' no child labour' policy and the negative effects of child labour, and promotes child protection to supervisors and other key staff, smallholders, FFB suppliers and communities where workers live.